 IN YOUR NEIGHBORHOOD

-View Neighborhood News readers send photos of their pets and everday lives, and View features photos of pets ready for adoption each week.
-To submit a photo, email View copy editor Anne King at email@example.com or mail to Viewpoints, 1111 W. Bonanza Road, Las Vegas, NV 89125.
+View Neighborhood News readers send photos of their pets and everyday lives, and View features photos of pets ready for adoption each week.
+To submit a photo, email View copy editor Anne King at email@example.com or mail to View, C/O Anne King, 1111 W. Bonanza Road, Las Vegas, NV 89125.
 Photos cannot be returned, and due to the high volume, they are often scheduled a month or two in advance.